Black and Little White Pillow Cover

-This snake brocade cushion handwoven on a backstrap loom by Tzozil women from Chiapas in Southwestern Mexico.
+This black and little white pillow cover with snake brocade is handwoven on a backstrap loom by Tzozil women from Chiapas in Southwestern Mexico.
 Traditional garments such as huilipes and capes are adorned through brocading – a traditional practice which contributes to the renowned richness and complexity of the indigenous dress of Chiapas.
 In the Chiapatecan highlands, brocade is seen not only as an art form but as a sacrosanct ritual, passed down by gods and perfected by ancestors.
-These pieces exemplify the blending of a rich and ancient traditional craft with contemporary aesthetics and designs, with the result being truly Mexican products.
+These pieces exemplify the blending of a rich and ancient traditional craft with contemporary aesthetics and designs, with the result being truly Mexican pieces.

-For generations Chiapatecan women have woven and brocaded traditional garbs, with their intricate designs forming part of a complex cosmological representation.
-Diamond forms refer to the shape of earth and sky, whilst undulating lines symbolize the fertile earth and natural abundance.
-Three vertical lines connote ancestral figures, whilst more figurative representations are usually icons for the rain god who watches over earth and ensures fertility.
+For generations, Chiapatecan women have woven traditional garments using backstrap looms.
+They often brocade these pieces with intricate designs, which tell mythical tales.
+Diamond forms refer to the shape of the earth and sky, while undulating lines symbolize fertility and natural abundance.
+Three vertical lines represent ancestral figures, and there are often depictions of the rain god who watches over creation.

 This pillow cover does not include its cushion filler.

 All orders are shipped within 48 hours Monday-Friday 8am-5pm.

 Orders over $150 receive free standard shipping automatically.

 For International shipping, we are offering an atractive flat shipping rate of $25 in any of the orders.

 This item is eligible for return within 30 days of receipt if unused and in its original condition.

 If you wish to make a return you can contact our Concierge team through our Contact Us page or emailing [email protected], and include your order number, item, and reason for return.

 We will review your request and issue you a return authorization upon approval.